 Shawna Erdman, Director of Global Leadership & Learning at Intel Corporation, shares the latest neuroscience research critical for developing agile organizations.
 She additionally shares how to incorporate diversity and inclusion as a cultural design principle (rather than a standalone program) and how to invest in development opportunities for executives and high potentials to create a top down mindset of innovation and inclusion.

 In this Forbes article, Julie Veloz, VP of Learning & Development at IPG Mediabrands shares how to create a learning environment employees will want to participate in.
-Julie Veloz will be speaking this March at Corporate Learning Week Silicon Valley.
+Julie Veloz spoke at last year's Corporate Learning Week Silicon Valley.

 We surveyed over 100 senior-level executives from Corporate Learning Week to learn the top L&D challenges of 2018, what corporate learners have spent to counter these challenges, and the top priorities for new learning solutions in 2018 and 2019.
 Download this infographic to learn the highest priorities of L&D leaders.